-Ian McKinnon Drive Cycleway is a relatively short combination of cycleway and shared path (approx. 600m cycleway and 200m shared path for a total distance of approx. 800m) in Auckland which provides a much-improved link between the North Western Cycleway and the Te Ara I Whiti - Lightpath and Nelson Street Cycleway.
-This has encouraged interested but concerned cyclists as well as vulnerable cyclists to use this section of the cycle network.
+For many years a relatively short (one kilometre) technically challenging section of shared path/cycleway linking Upper Queen Street and the North Western Shared Path along Ian McKinnon Drive has been considered to have suppressed demand for the usage of the North Western Shared path and adjacent shared paths and cycleways.
+The Ian McKinnon Drive Cycleway project was developed and constructed in 2018 to provide a more direct, continuous and improved link to address this issue.
+The project in Auckland is a relatively short combination of cycleway and shared path (approx. 600m cycleway and 200m shared path for a total distance of approx. 800m).
+It provides a much-improved link between the North Western Shared path and the adjacent network of the Grafton Gully, Te Ara I Whiti - Lightpath and Nelson Street Cycleway.
+This has encouraged many new users to the route which includes interested but concerned cyclists as well as vulnerable cyclists to use this section of the cycle network.

-The cycleway has eliminated the need for people on bikes to cross two busy arterial roads and climb a very steep narrow shared path.
-These improvements to the safety and standard of the link have enabled more people, who would have previously avoided the route, to confidently use the route.
-Within weeks of the link being opened, usage of the route increased by over 25%, including increases at weekends and by recreational riders.
+The project has eliminated the need for people to climb a steep narrow shared path and cross two busy arterial roads.
+These improvements to the continuity and standard of the link have enabled more people, who would have previously avoided the route, to confidently use the route.
+Within weeks of the link being opened, usage of the route had increased and within four months the use of the adjacent connected network has increase from 26 to 56%.
+This increase includes weekend recreational riders.
 This sort of infrastructure is vital if we want to deliver mode shift and achieve our Vision Zero targets.
 The cycleway was an initiative supported by Auckland Council, Auckland Transport, Waka Kotahi NZ Transport Agency and the Waitemata and Albert-Eden Local Boards.

-This paper highlights some of the challenges in getting the project accepted, the importance of high-quality design and appropriate standards.
-During construction there were additional changes that resulted in important improvements.
+This paper focuses on the importance of route continuity and importance of high-quality design and appropriate standards.
+It presents data to demonstrate how effectively it has increased usage of the surrounding connected network.
+During construction there were additional design changes that resulted in improvements.

 This is an excellent example of vision and co-operation between many organisations and community groups that has had a favourable outcome.
-There are lessons to be shared.

-The recent Covid-19 lockdown has shown how important it is for shared paths to have enough space for a diverse range of people walking and cycling at different speeds and with different requirements and for accepted guidelines to be clear, such as keep left, be considerate, slow down if necessary and maintain reasonable separation..

-Introduction
+1. Introduction

-Ian McKinnon Drive is at the confluence of four cycle routes: the North Western Cycleway (Shared Path), the Dominion Road Cycle Lanes, Grafton Gully cycleway and the Nelson Street (including the Te Ara I Whiti – Light path.
+Ian McKinnon Drive is at the confluence of four cycle routes: the North Western Cycleway, the Dominion Road Cycle Lanes, Grafton Gully Cycleway and the Nelson Street Cycleway (including the Te Ara I Whiti – Light path.
 The North Western, Grafton Gully and Light Path are all shared path routes accessible to pedestrians and cyclists (Figure 1).